hknutzen/Netspoc/technical.markdown

 not.
 This is reflected in the interfaces ACLs: traffic between n1 and n4 is not routed by these interfaces.

-{% include image.html src="./images/pathrestriction.png" description="**Pathrestriction** The pathrestriction at interfaces IF1 and IF2 results in adapted ACLs." %}
+{% include image.html src="./images/pathrestriction.png" title="Pathrestriction:" description="The pathrestriction at interfaces IF1 and IF2 results in adapted ACLs." %}

 Netspoc assures all defined pathrestrictions to fulfill the requirements and checks that they have an effect on ACL